Strengthening water system resilience with BIM and cloud collaboration

 3D scans documented existing conditions at the plant.
 Using point cloud data and reality capture technology, the team created 3D models.

-The 3D model shows placement of equipment for the flocculation basins, where coagulants are added to bond particles and impurities together so they can be removed more easily.
+The 3D model shows placement of equipment for the flocculation basins, where coagulants are added to bond particles and impurities together so they can be more easily removed.

 Augmented reality overlays allow team members to cross-check the 3D model with the on-site environment to assist in identifying issues with constructability.

-Arcadis decided to work with Autodesk on a 10-month cloud collaboration pilot: “Our goal was to see if we could save time by utilising BIM 360 (now called BIM Collaborate Pro) – we were trying to quantify and test it on this project,” Nicholson says.
-The Arcadis team guided the sub-consultants through onboarding with presentations and training and collaborated on project workflows with team members across locations from Florida to Ohio.
+Arcadis decided to work with Autodesk on a 10-month cloud collaboration pilot: “Our goal was to see if we could save time by utilizing BIM 360 (now called BIM Collaborate Pro (US site))—we were trying to quantify and test it on this project,” Nicholson says.
+The Arcadis team guided the sub-consultants through onboarding with presentations and training, and collaborated on project workflows with team members across locations from Florida to Ohio.

 After the two-year design process was complete, the bid set went out in 2018 and the construction phase at Collins Park began.
 The Arcadis BIM team stayed connected with the team onsite at the plant using remote assistance sessions with live video feeds and reality capture.
 Arcadis also had the capacity to monitor construction progress with 360-degree photographs of the active job sites and integrate the data into a site model of record that team members could navigate virtually.